pavan8855/enthire/README.md

 EKS using terraform-cdk and kubernetes-dashboard helm chart.
 AWS, Helm providers are used
 kubernetes-dashboard helm chart is included in the repo.(Modified helm chart to enable metric server installation and readonly service account creation).
+Install aws-cli client.

 ##steps to execute
 1. pipenv install
-2. cdktf synth
+3. cdktf synth
-3. cdktf deploy
+4. cdktf deploy

 ##Login to dashboard
 1. open url https://34.219.242.77:30144/